vferat/pycrostates/docs/source/install.rst

         `MNE standalone installers <mne installers_>`_.

         The installers create a conda environment with the entire MNE-ecosystem setup, and more!
-This installation method is recommanded for beginners.
+This installation method is recommended for beginners.

     .. tab-item:: Pypi